NiwEoj/First-ML-User-Manual/mainbook/docs/UserManual.md

 # Introduction to First ML
 In this section, we will go through the features of First ML.
 Each line under a comment in the Notebook is an object that you can change/edit.

+## Before starting
+Make sure that all the necessary modules mentioned in the [requirements section](Requirements) are installed properly before continuing further.

+It is also expected that you have already 'cleaned' your training data properly.

 ## Import all necessary modules
 This should be the first cell you run whenever you open the Notebook.
 Run this cell to import all necessary modules used in this Notebook.
 ````{admonition}The first code cell